mdn/content/files/en-us/web/privacy/storage_access_policy/index.md

 ### Adding custom domains to the Tracking Protection list

 Curious how things will work if a third-party domain on your site were classified as a tracker?
-We’ve added a preference that allows you to add custom domains to the Tracking Protection URL classifier.
+We've added a preference that allows you to add custom domains to the Tracking Protection URL classifier.
 To do so:

 1. Type `about:config` in your address bar.
 If you are presented with a page that warns you "This may void your warranty!", click "I accept the risk!"
 2. Search for the preference name "urlclassifier.trackingAnnotationTable.testEntries".
 3. If the preference already exists, edit the preference value.
 4. If the preference does not exist, click "String" and then "+" to create a new preference.
-5. For the preference value enter comma separated origins that you’d like to have classified as trackers.
+5. For the preference value enter comma separated origins that you'd like to have classified as trackers.
 E.g. "example.net,example.org".

 > **Warning:** Be sure to remove these entries after you have finished testing.